KennedyTedesco/mjml-lambda/readme.md

 ## mjml-lambda

 Converting MJML to HTML on AWS Lambda.
-Using the Serverless Framework.
+Using the Serverless Framework to deploy the function.

 **Input:**